Juul, FDA suspend court case while e-cigarette ban on hold - NewsBreak

 Juul, FDA suspend court case while e-cigarette ban on hold

-WASHINGTON — The Food and Drug Administration and Juul agreed Wednesday to put their court fight on hold while the government reopens its review of the company’s electronic cigarettes.
+WASHINGTON — (AP) — The Food and Drug Administration and Juul agreed Wednesday to put their court fight on hold while the government reopens its review of the company’s electronic cigarettes.

 The agreement comes one day after the FDA placed a hold on its initial order banning Juul's products from the market, saying that Juul's application warranted "additional review."